4 min read

 When you’re the leader, it’s a bit murkier.
 You’ve got responsibility here.
 The outcomes of your conversations - and the change they inspire - rest on your shoulders.
 You’re holding a strong sense of vision and direction, and your teams look to you for that.
 So, what do you do?

-Five strategic conversation leadership skills
+Five skills

 For a long time, we assumed that if you were a technical expert, and you did more of the same, you’d be successful.
 An MBA would give you all the add-ons - finance, marketing, accounting, operations management - and you’d be away laughing.

-My upcoming book You Don’t Need An MBA, busts that myth.
+My upcoming book You Don’t Need An MBA busts that myth.
 In the new world of work, those things can be outsourced.
 But there’s some five critical areas that can’t be, and each of them comes into play here...

 You need to prioritise influence - which is all about mobilising others to action.
-Rather than worrying about how to communicate, or what to put on your slides, put your energy into building a coalition of enthusiastic collaborators who feel heard and seen.
+Rather than worrying about how to communicate or what to put on your slides, put your energy into building a coalition of enthusiastic collaborators who feel heard and seen.

 Do these things, and you’re not the know-it-all leader, but you’re not the know-nothing facilitator, either.

-You’re a strategic conversation leader, drawing on your expertise to mobilise others and drive change… outside of the room.
+You’re a strategic conversation leader, drawing on your expertise to mobilise others and drive change… outside the room.

 And who doesn’t want to be that?